nitinkumargore/NextJS/README.md

 # NextJS

 1. pokemon-nextjs-CSR => Demos the client side rendering using NextJS
+2. pokemon-nextjs-SSR => Demos the server side rendering using NextJS
-2. pokemon-express-server => Just serves the json and image files for pokemon-nextjs-csr on http://localhost:3010/
+3. pokemon-express-server => Just serves the json and image files for pokemon-nextjs-csr on http://localhost:3010/